jgordon/axioms/axioms/01 Eventualities.md

       (and (eventuality e1) (eventuality e2))))
 ```

-1.17 The 'gen' relation is anti-reflexive.
+1.17 The `gen` relation is anti-reflexive.

 ```
 (forall (e) (not (gen e e)))
 ```

-1.18 'gen' obeys a kind of modus ponens rule with respect to 'Rexist'.
+1.18 `gen` obeys a kind of modus ponens rule with respect to `Rexist`.

 ```
 (forall (e1 e2)